owut: OpenWrt Upgrade Tool

 Persistent uci-defaults

-If you've used custome uci-defaults, you are probably aware that the scripts are deleted from /etc/uci-defaults/ on first boot.
+If you've used custom uci-defaults, you are probably aware that the scripts are deleted from /etc/uci-defaults/ on first boot.
 For an immutable installation, typically using a squashfs file system, you can view and recover your custom script from /rom/etc/uci-defaults/, but on an ext4 file system, there is no rom partition, and the files are gone forever.

 owut addresses this issue by allowing you to place your script on a persistent location, and then setting up the config file so that it becomes part of the installed image*.